Tumucin/DeepRL-Pose-Control/panda_gym/README.md

 bash install.sh
 ```
 ## Usage

-When using this package, please ensure you update the relevant directory paths in the 'panda_reach.py' file under the 'DeepRL-Pose-Control/panda_gym/envs/panda_tasks' directory.
-Specifically, modify line 27 and line 29 in the panda_reach.py file according to the location of your folders.
+To use this package, follow these steps to update the necessary directory paths in the code and configuration files:
+- Modify line 27 and line 29 in 'the panda_reach.py' file, located within the 'DeepRL-Pose-Control/panda_gym/envs/panda_tasks' directory, to match the folder locations specific to your setup.
+- Navigate to the 'DeepRL-Pose-Control/panda_gym/envs/configFiles' directory.
+Within this directory,  update the paths specified in the first six lines of each file to reflect the correct directory locations for your configuration.